- High sensitivity urine pregnancy test (HSPT):

 - Detects serum levels of hCG as low as 2-10 mIU/mL.

-- Other hCG assays in limited use:
+- Other hCG assays in limited availability and use in United States:

 - Low sensitivity urine test (detects hCG of at least 1000-2000 mIU/mL)